-How Long Do Points Last on My License
+How Long Do Points Last on My Driver’s License?

 Published on 7/17/2023

 This is a question we get often and unfortunately the answer is not simple.
-There are two aspects to “points” going on your license.
-The first is insurance purposes and the second is for DMV purposes.
+There are two aspects to “points” going on your driver’s license.
+The first is for insurance purposes and the second is for Department of Motor Vehicle (DMV) purposes.
 They each have their own calculations.

-Points appear on your driving record on the day of conviction.
-In New York State, there are different types of driving records.
+In New York State, points appear on your driving record on the day of conviction.
+In New York, there are different types of driving records.
 There is a lifetime record and a standard driving record.
 Once a violation goes onto your lifetime driving record it never comes off unless the conviction is vacated (appealed).
 There is also a standard driving record.
 Your violation will come off your standard driving record on January 1 following three years since the date of conviction.
-For example, if you are convicted in July of 2023, the violation will appear on your record in July of 2024 (year 1), July of 2024 (year 2), July of 2026 (year 3), and will continue appearing on your record through December of 2026.
+For example, if you are convicted in May of 2024, the violation will appear on your record in May of 2024 (year 1), May of 2025 (year 2), May of 2026 (year 3), and will continue appearing on your record through December of 2026.
 It will no longer appear on your record in January of 2027.
 This timeline roughly correlates with insurance calculations.
 Your insurance company can raise your rates for 3-4 years after a conviction.

 An important note when discussing DMV action.
 A violation appearing on your record does not mean a lot.
 A violation can appear on your record, but the violation “expired” because it was more than 18 months ago and there are no other open or closed cases within 18 months.
 On the other hand, a violation can already be off your record, but it is still counted towards future action regarding other violations committed within the same 18 months.

 If you need help tracking your violations and understanding the timeline and consequences of multiple convictions, you can reach out to the attorneys at the Benjamin Goldman Law Office.
 Our firm’s main practice area is traffic ticket defense.
-We are quite familiar with the nuances of the Department of Motor Vehicles.
+We are quite familiar with the nuances of the Department of Motor Vehicles points system.